kris5424/HelloKotlinTest/README.md

 # HelloKotlinTest
-Simple Application to Evalue Github for application development and cooperation
+Simple Application to Evalue Github for application development and cooperation of the team during the development process.